Ammar-Abush/TechForPalestineFootballAPI/README.md

 ✓
 By API-SPORTS

-In order for the code to work, you have to create an API key from their website and paste it into the api_key variable.
+In order for the code to work, you have to create an API key from their website and paste it into the api_key variable in the api_functions.py